microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

   > **Note: Currently, Azure Arc enabled Kubernetes is in [public preview](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/).**

-This guide assumes you already have an existing 2-4 node Azure Stack HCI cluster and will leverage PowerShell to automate the AKS creation and onboarding process of the cluster to Azure Arc.
+This guide will not provide instructions on how to deploy and set up Azure Stack HCI, it assumes you already have a configured cluster.
+This README will guide you on how to create an AKS cluster on your HCI and onboard it to Azure Arc in an automated fashion using PowerShell.

 ## Prerequisites